ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 **_WHAT?!_**

 You were supposed to banish the syntax demons, not join them!
-This _abomination_ is an insult to the fabric of reality itself!
+This _abomination_ is an insult to Nine Kingdoms of Asgard!
 It is the very foundation that Satan himself would use to unleash Evil upon the world.
 Behold, mortals, for I come as the harbinger of _despair_:

 {{<pre lua>}}function idx(x) return `x end
 function gen(a, b) return `array(a, b) end